Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 <!-- ------------------------ -->
 ## Feature Engineering with Code
-Duration: 5
+Duration: 10

-Till now we've used visual tools but lets see how users who prefer to code can collaborate alongside their low/no code colleagues
+Until now we've used visual tools but lets see how users who prefer to code can collaborate alongside their low/no code colleagues

 * Return to the Flow.
 * `Click` on the output dataset of the prepare recipe `LOANS_ENRICHED_joined_prepared`.